See below for important legal and regulatory updates including contribution limits, health care reform, and other updates.

 *Employees located in Massachusetts and Wisconsin: The States of Massachusetts and Wisconsin do not recognize the increase to the monthly before-tax contribution limits.
 If you reside in Massachusetts or Wisconsin, your maximum pre-tax contribution limit is $130 per month for transit expenses and $255 per month for parking expenses.
 If you elect a transit contribution amount greater than $130, the excess above this amount is subject to tax under the Massachusetts and Wisconsin tax codes and will be added to your taxable wage.

-Beginning January 1, 2017, employees may claim a medical deduction of 17 cents per mile they drive using a car, van, pickup or panel truck for medical and dental care.
-Some examples include trips to the pharmacy and visits to doctors, dentists, therapists and other medical specialists.
+Beginning January 1, 2017, employees may claim a medical deduction of 17 cents per mile they drive using a car, van, pickup or panel truck for medical care.
+Some examples include trips to the pharmacy and visits to doctors, therapists and other medical specialists.
 If workers take buses, taxis, trains or subways, they can be reimbursed for the full amount.

 As of January 1, 2011, ACA legislation made it mandatory for individuals to receive a written prescription from their health care providers in order to get reimbursed for most qualifying out-of-pocket expenses using their tax-advantaged funds.